 The Trust does not have a board of directors, so the Trustee is responsible for oversight of the Trust's risks from cybersecurity threats.
 The Trustee has dedicated personnel that are responsible for assessing and managing the Trust's cyber risk management program, informing senior management of the Trustee regarding the prevention, detection, mitigation, and remediation of cybersecurity incidents and supervising such efforts.
-The Trustee's information technology team has decades of experience selecting, deploying, and operating cybersecurity technologies, initiatives, and processes, and relies on threat intelligence as well as other information obtained from governmental, public or private sources, including external consultants engaged by the Trustee to monitor the prevention, detection, mitigation, and remediation of cybersecurity incidents.
-External partners are a key part of the Trustee's cybersecurity protocols and policies.
+The Trustee's information technology team has decades of experience selecting, deploying, and operating cybersecurity technologies, initiatives, and processes, and relies on threat intelligence as well as other information obtained from governmental, public or private sources, including external consultants engaged by the Trustee's cybersecurity protocols and policies.
 The Trustee works with leading firms in the cybersecurity industry, leveraging their technology and expertise to monitor and maintain the performance and effectiveness of products and services that are used by the Trustee.